DS-100/DS-100.github.io/fa21faq.md

 ---
 **Q. I Have a time conflict for the final, what can I do?**

-**A.** The course will have a final group project in lieu of a final exam, so there will be no issues regarding this.
+**A.** The course will have a final group project in lieu of a final exam, so there should be no issues for anyone on this front.

 ---

 **Q. What is the proctoring policy given the online nature of the course?**